mathewabdalla-lgtm/smart-traffic-light-fpga/README.md

 4. Assign pins in **Pin Planner** according to the table above.
 5. Compile the project and program the FPGA using the USB-Blaster.

 ---

-## Demo (Optional)
-You can upload:
-- A short GIF/video showing the LEDs cycling
-- A block diagram or pin layout image

----